neilkatin/lahcert-ops-procedures/source/highlevel.rst

 When you assign a task to a team to be worked on: you should update the Ad Hoc tracking form and the Ops Assignment form.

-As you receive updates you should update both forms too.
+As the team with the assigned task receives updates they should update both forms too.

 Periodic updates
 ----------------